b0mbays/continuously_casting_dashboards/README.md

 ✅ **Requirements:**
 ============

+1. **Home Assistant** - Latest stable release or lower than: **2023.4.6** - Beta versions of HA are currently not supported.

-1. **Home Assistant** (with https [external access setup](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1) required for casting) and the HACS Addon installed.
+2. **[HTTPS External Access](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1)** which HA requires for casting and the HACS Addon installed.

 2. **Trusted network setup** for each Chromecast device to avoid logging in.
 See guide [here](https://blog.fuzzymistborn.com/homeassistant-and-catt-cast-all-the-things/) and follow the 'Trusted Networks' section half way down.
 You can either do your entire home network, or individual devices.
 You can find the IP address for each device by going to Settings -> Device Information -> Technical Information on the device.